 - if it’s a fresh or frozen pizza

-- and whether or not you add sugar to your pizza (a no-no for diabetics).
+- and whether you add sugar to your pizza (a no-no for diabetics)

 Conclusion

 Pizza may be a favorite food for many, but it can pose some risks to people with diabetes.
-The key is knowing how your body reacts to certain types of pizza and what you should avoid if you have the condition.
-If you're looking for healthy alternatives that are still delicious, try different crusts or covering up the fat in order to keep your blood sugar levels steady.
+The key is to stick to healthy portion sizes and know how your body reacts to certain types of pizza.
+If you’re looking for healthy alternatives that are still delicious, try different crusts or covering up the fat to keep your blood sugar levels steady.